Jacob Morenga: Recognition

 Jacob Morenga is one of nine national heroes of Namibia that were identified at the inauguration of the country's Heroes' Acre near Windhoek.
 Founding president Sam Nujoma remarked in his inauguration speech on 26 August 2002 that:

 Born of a Herero mother and a Nama father, Marenga had a vision of broad African nationalism which transcended narrow ethnic loyalties and he was therefore designated as 'the man of the future'.
 He employed scientific guerrilla tactics with the multi-ethnic troops under his command and engaged the German colonial army in more than fifty battles. [...]
 To his revolutionary spirit and his visionary memory we humbly offer our honor and respect.

-Morenga is honoured in form of a granite tombstone with his name engraved and his portrait plastered onto the slab.
-A statue of Morenga is situated at the cemetery of Warmbad in the far South of Namibia.
+Morenga is honoured in the form of a granite tombstone with his name engraved and his portrait plastered onto the slab.
+The cemetery of Warmbad in the far South of Namibia features a statue of Morenga.
 Jakob Marengo Secondary School and Tutorial College in Windhoek's Khomasdal suburb is named after him.